kevin-chalmers/set08103/lectures/lecture19/README.md

 A key aspect of bug tracking is bug communication.
 Any good bug report should have:

 - Steps required to reproduce the bug.
-- What was the supposed result?
+- What was the expected result?
 - What was the actual result?

 These key elements help the development team to find and fix the bug.
 Withholding part of this information means the team lacks the knowledge of the defect and thus cannot find or fix it.